lubiah/quickbase64/README.md

 ## How it decodes
 When the mode is set to decode, a file can only be decoded if a file is dropped onto it's surface.
 Then file is then checked to verify if it's in base64 format.
 It is rejected if not.
-The file is written to a temporary file.
+The decoded data is written to a temporary file.
 Then the *file* command is used on the temporary file to determine the type of output file.
 It first tries using the command `file  --extension tempoary_file`, if it doesn't get any output.
 It finally then tries the comand `file --mime-type temporary_file` to get the mime type.
 An extension is then